dhamaniasad/awesome-postgres/CONTRIBUTING.md

 This is an attempt to make a curated list of high-quality, maintained, useful PostgreSQL/related software.

 - Submitting software:
-  - Must be free and open source.
-Must have an acknowledged open source license.
-I'm not a lawyer, so I'll go with the FSF listings.
-Propriety, trial, shareware, halfway open sourced etc., will not be accepted, and will be removed.
+  - Must either be free and open source, or have a note which explicitly states that the software is commercial. `(Commercial Software)` will do.
+Must have an acknowledged open source license to be exempt from the `(Commercial Software)` note requirement.
+I'm not a lawyer, so I'll go with the
+    FSF listings.
   - Must be reasonably recognized and adopted.
 Please do not add your newly created untested scripts.
   - The code must have been active in some production environment and must be in a reasonably GA quality.
   - Code must not be abandoned/discontinued.